Der-Jan/vboxsvc/usr/share/doc/vboxsvc/README-vboxsvc.txt

    problems.
 You're encouraged to test with some programs like "xcalc" or "xterm" before risking to abort your VM due to X11 under-configuration;
    especially if your VM runs with the credentials of a different user ID!
+* zfssnap - make a snapshot of all directories that contain VM's resources and are ZFS datasets.
+* dirlist - list the directroies with VM resoures and relevant SMF settings.

 Hopefully this is all the generic info there is to say about vboxsvc and SMF services, and actualized details - such as property names, types